-- Slide the zoom lever toward $\mathfrak{A}$ or $\mathfrak{A}$ . - The trimming frame can be changed to a minimum selection of approximately half the displayed image or a maximum selection that is virtually the same size as the image.
+- Slide the zoom lever toward ♥ or ♥. - The trimming frame can be changed to a minimum selection of approximately half the displayed image or a maximum selection that is virtually the same size as the image.

-- You can cancel the trimming setting by sliding the zoom lever toward again when the trimming frame is already set to the maximum size. - When printing an image that has been magnified using the trimming option, the image quality may become coarser and grainier depending on the magnifying rate.
+When printing an image that has been magnified using the trimming option, the image quality may become coarser and grainier depending on the magnifying rate.
 With direct print function compatible printers, the trimming frame displays in red.